-There is not much fluorine in the atmosphere, but there is a great deal of oxygen.
-If oxygen were present in the earth's early atmosphere, the other gases proposed in the Oparin-Haldane hypothesis would react with it at least as rapidly as with each other, producing "garbage compounds" useless in forming living cells.
+Oxygen is one of the most highly reactive substances in nature, second only to fluorine.
+If it were present in the earth's early atmosphere, the other gases mentioned above would react with it at least as rapidly as with each other, producing "garbage compounds" useless in forming living cells.
 As a result, free oxygen has been excluded from origin-of-life experiments (Miller & Orgel, 1974, 33).
 However, the very lowest Precambrian sediments contain "red beds," geologic formations that obtained their characteristic color through oxidation (Abelson, 1966, 1355).
 Oxidation requires oxygen.
 Thus, the evidence from geology indicates that from the time sediments began to accumulate (supposedly billions of years ago), the earth's atmosphere has always contained free oxygen (Henderson-Sellers et al., 1980, 74).

-The distributions of carbon, sulfur, uranium, and ferric and ferrous iron in sedimentary layers are all influenced by the amount of free oxygen.
+Distributions of carbon, sulfur, uranium, and ferric and ferrous iron sediments are all influenced by the amount of free oxygen.
 These distributions are quite similar in all strata no matter what their supposed age.
 This indicates that the Precambrian atmosphere contained a great deal of oxygen (Dimroth & Kimberley, 1976, 1161).

 Australian sediments dated at 3.46 billion years point to the conclusion that the atmosphere contained about as much oxygen as it does at present (Hoashi et al., 2009).
-Thus, there are no indications that the conditions used in origin-of-life experiments have ever existed in nature.
+Thus, we have no indications that the conditions used in origin-of-life experiments have ever existed in nature.
+The geologic record argues against such a belief.

 Even the standard evolutionary scenario for the origin of the earth would lead us to conclude that there was oxygen present all along.
-The planet is supposed to have first come together as a swirling cloud of gases and dust, then eventually turned into a ball of molten rock, and finally arrived at its present condition.
+This planet is supposed to have first come together as a swirling cloud of gases and dust, then eventually turned into a ball of molten rock, and finally arrived at its present condition.
 In such a case, the densest elements such as iron would sink to the center of the swirling cloud.

-Oxygen is very light compared to most other elements.
-Its reactivity might have trapped a great deal of it in chemical compounds under the earth's newly forming crust, but there would be no reason for every bit of it to go underground.
+Oxygen, though, is very light compared to most other elements.
+Its reactivity might have caused a great deal of it to be trapped underground in chemical compounds, but there would be no reason for every bit of the oxygen in the newly accreting earth to go underground.
 It would have been present in the atmosphere in significant amounts from the beginning.

 Though the red beds and other sedimentary deposits are well known in the scientific community, textbooks and popular literature say that the earth's early atmosphere did not contain free oxygen.
-Textbook authors deliberately withhold the evidence of free oxygen.
+They state that the oxygen was released from inside its crust long after life appeared.
+The textbook authors are deliberately withholding the evidence of free oxygen.